We all have goals, some big, some small, some safe, and some bold.

 Humans have a set of innate psychological needs, one of which is to add meaning to life (Ryan & Deci, 2018).

 Does this goal align with your overall life goals?

-Use the steps below, similar to the Best Possible Resilient Self technique, to focus on becoming more aware of the most meaningful things in your life (modified from Ivtzan, Chan, Gardner, & Prashar, 2011; Ivtzan, 2016):
+Use the steps below to focus on becoming more aware of the most meaningful things in your life (modified from Ivtzan, Chan, Gardner, & Prashar, 2011; Ivtzan, 2016):